Skippeh/parcel-thief/README.md

 ## Known issues

 - Various missing object types, usually noticed when the game calls the `findQpidObjects` or `createObject` endpoints with unknown object types in the request.
 It will still work but a warning will be logged.
+- Game does not query player profiles, most likely due to account id not being a valid hash of some sort.
+- The game does not say which player contributed shared cargo in shared lockers, and potentially more places.
+Likely due to account id not being a valid hash of some sort.

 ## Building